TriKro/rsb-content/9-afterword.md

 Figure out what question you have about your product or market, pick a method, and start practicing.

 **For This Book**
 This book is not done, nor will it ever be.
 We learn faster together.

-Have you come up with a new method?
-Got a new tip?
+* Have you come up with a new method?
+* Got a new tip?
+* Do you Want to share a case study of how you used the techniques in this book, so that the community can learn from your experience?

 Let us know by emailing realbook@trikro.com